 At Nightingale Hospital, we offer a choice of highly specialised treatments, all of which have been proven to be effective in the management of TRD.

 Before receiving any of these treatments, a patient will have to be assessed by a Nightingale Hospital consultant psychiatrist.
 The purpose of the assessment is to establish which course of treatment is the most appropriate for an individual patient.

 Treatment options for treatment-resistant depression

-Repetitive Transcranial Magnetic Stimulation (rTMS) is a non-invasive method of brain stimulation.
-The basic principle of Repetitive Transcranial Magnetic Stimulation (rTMS) is to target short magnetic pulses over the scalp in specific brain regions that regulate mood.
+Repetitive transcranial magnetic stimulation (rTMS) is a non-invasive method of brain stimulation.
+The basic principle of rTMS is to target short magnetic pulses over the scalp in specific brain regions that regulate mood.

 rTMS is a medically safe treatment that has been evidenced to significantly decrease symptoms of depression and OCD.